How to Be Successful in the MENA Markets

 Trust can also be enhanced by featuring logos of familiar payment companies like the mada logo for Saudi Arabian sites or K-Net in Kuwait to give the website more credibility.
 Adding peer and product reviews will also enhance confidence in consumers.

 Safety and security are also major concerns for consumers – 62% of consumers surveyed in a recent PwC retail report of the Middle East said they were concerned about having their personal information compromised.
-So be sure to invest in security measures and select partners with robust security frameworks in place, like Checkout.com’s Prism fraud and protection tool.
+So be sure to invest in security measures and select partners with robust security frameworks in place, like Checkout.com’s Fraud Detection Pro.
 Adding security and verification logos like those from Visa and Mastercard will also enhance trust, particularly on the payment pages where users enter their personal information.

 3. Understand payments and delivery - Navigating international payment rules and regulations on your own can be a headache.
 You’ll save a lot of time and money by working directly with a payment service provider (PSP) who has established acquiring partnerships, accept local payment methods in the region, and can handle most of the payment process for you.
 A smooth checkout experience, order tracking, and fast delivery are also crucial – as seen in the graph above, delivery issues were cited as the second most common e-commerce issue for consumers in this region.
 In MENA, there is a clear correlation between the delivery time of an order and a customer’s willingness to accept the product.
 Consumers, especially young consumers, will often change their minds – so the sooner they receive it, the more likely they will commit to the purchase.